zakariaaithssain/technopark-scraper/README.md

 ## 📩 Content Removal Requests

-If you have a problem with any content included in this scraper and would like it to be removed,
+If you have a problem with any scraped data in this scraper and would like it to be removed,
 please contact me at [zakaria04aithssain@gmai.com], and I will address it as soon as possible.
 ---